HDJenga/Roblox-Link-Controller/README.md

 6. Contact your ISP: If none of the above steps resolves the issue, contact your Internet Service Provider (ISP) for further assistance.
 They may need to send a technician to your location or perform further troubleshooting remotely.

+# Controller Upgrades

+Controller upgrades are done by stopping the existing container gracefully (see the note below on this topic), removing the existing container, and running a new container with the new version of the controller.
+This can be done manually, with compose, or with manby other 3rd party tools which auto-update containers.

+# Using Net=Host

+In order to use the host's network namespace, you must first ensure that there are not any port conflicts.
+The docker run command is the same except for that all of the published ports should be removed and --net host should be added.
+Technically it will still work if you have the ports included, but Docker will just silently drop them.
+Here is a snippet of what the above should be modified to look like:

 # Requirements

 - python 3